 (l) Any other factor considered by the court to be relevant to a particular child custody dispute.

-A custody battle can be an expensive and complex process.
-In addition to the Friend of the Court, a custody battle may also include the use of an independent child custody evaluation to help support a claim for custody in Michigan.
+Fighting for custody in Michigan be complicated, stressful, expensive and complex.
+In addition to the Friend of the Court, a custody fight may also include the use of an independent child custody evaluation to help support a claim for custody in Michigan.
 While most child custody evaluations are accomplished with the assistance of the Friend of the Court, courts and clients often utilize an independent clinical or forensic psychologist to conduct a child custody evaluation, typically, a PhD.

-Court’s utilize the Friend of the Court to help navigate the 12 child custody factors when evaluating custody in Michigan.
+Court’s also may use the Friend of the Court to help examine the 12 child custody factors when evaluating custody in Michigan.
 The Friend of the Court will make recommendations regarding custody in Michigan to the parties and the court.
 This process often helps people settle the child custody dispute and if the parties are unable to decide, the judge will.

 While every case is unique, below is a sample of questions that are typically asked in evaluating the related to the “best interest of the child” under the child custody act: